LumiGuide/lumi-rescript-dev/README.md

 yarn add @lumiguide/lumi-rescript-dev --dev
 ```

+* Run `lumi-rescript-dev watch` in your project root to start the development server
-Simply run `lumi-rescript-dev build` in your project root.
+* Run `lumi-rescript-dev build` in your project root for a production build

 Typically, you'll want to add the following to your `package.json`.

 ```json
 {